We are searching for

 Typically, the NHTSA gives customers between 10-15 years to have a recall processed.
 After that, you can still bring it in for repairs but will have to pay out-of-pocket.

-Where do I Find My VIN to Check for a Recall?
+Where Do I Find My VIN to Check for a Recall?

 You can find your VIN on the driver-side dash, inside the driver's side door, on the engine block, and sometimes on the vehicle's side panel.